 Authentic Chinese noodles, handmade to order.
-Their noodle menu is super cool: choose your type of noodle, your vegetables, and meat or tofu options, you both.
+Their noodle menu is super cool: choose your type of noodle, your vegetables and meat or tofu options, or both.
 Then they bring you your own customized order.
 If noodles aren’t your thing, they also serve up typical Chinese fare.

 7318 Evergreen Way Ste.
 101

 This is a local favorite.
 Curries specializes in just that: aromatic curries; perfect for spreading over jasmine rice or scooping up with naan bread fresh from the oven.
 Wash it all down with a chai tea and call it the tastiest Indian meal in town.

 Nick’s Jr. Burgers